bridgecrewio/yor/docs/3.Custom Taggers/Custom_tagger_YAML.md

 You can use some YAML configuration capabilities in a CLI command.
 1. `--tag-name`: define tag name
 2. `--tag-value`: define tag value
-3. `--resource-types`: define which resource types to tag (Terraform format)
-4. `-filter-tags`: tag resources that have tags as defined.
+3. `-filter-tags`: tag resources that have tags as defined.
 Use an array [] to support multiple values and to support `AND` logic between tags

 In the example below, EC2 instances and Security Groups will be tagged with the `env:prod` tag.
 Use this in cases where a resource that has `tronxd` or `amy` are one of the `git_modifiers` and it is located in `checkov` or `terragoat git_repo`.